whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 your protection; one such situation is when a new tracker appears.

-With the right data, updated regularly, we believe it is possible to build powerful tools to help increase user's privacy.
+With the right data, updated regularly, we believe it is possible to build powerful tools to help increase users' privacy.
 Knowing more about trackers, in real time, allows to provide better antitracking but can also *help* the tedious process of curating the filter lists.

 In this post we'd like to demonstrate how we can make use of the open-sourced [whotracks.me](https://whotracks.me) data to automatically generate *up-to-date*, *per-category*, filter lists supported by the most popular ad-blockers out there.
-While it might not immediately seem useful, leveraging this data can improve user experience and make maintaining the lists much easier.
+Leveraging this data can improve user experience and make maintaining the lists easier.

-In the future, we can imagine generating per-country lists as well, in the spirit of the different *easylists* already in existence:
+In the future, we can imagine generating per-country lists as well, in the spirit of the different [easylists](https://easylist.to/) already in existence:

 * `DEU: Pornvertising blocking Germany`
 * `DEU: Site_Analytics blocking Germany`